chirag03k/Spectral-Phasor-Web-Approach/README.md

 ## Installation

-In the /Config folder, add a text file called jarfile.txt which contains the path to the jar file created from compiling the java portion - the plugin itself.
+Add a Visual Basic/Spechron Online/Config folder, add a text file called jarfile.txt which contains the path to the jar file created from compiling the java portion - the plugin itself.